 One of the theatre’s biggest hits began showing at Wyndham’s in 1954.
 Sandy Wilson’s The Boy Friend ran for an astounding 2078 performances before transferring to the Broadway stage.
 A series of classic plays took place in the subsequent decades, showcasing acting talent including Alec Guinness, Vanessa Redgrave, Eileen Atkins, John Gielgud and Ralph Richardson.
 The rock musical Godspell opened in 1972 and ran for two consecutive years, with an impressive cast that included Jeremy Irons and David Essex.

 Recent years have seen notable events such as Madonna’s West End debut in the play Up For Grabs, Sienna Miller performing in As You Like It and the West End transfer of the smash hit History Boys, which played at the theatre to sold out audiences until April 2007.
 The Donmar West End Season from September 2008 until August 2009 saw critically acclaimed performances of classics such as Twelfth Night and Madame de Sade performed by bright lights such as Judi Dench and Jude Law.
-The forthcoming production is Jackie Mason: Fearless, which will have a limited run of 5 weeks from mid-February 2012.
+In recent years the theatre has housed a series of plays including Quartermaine's Terms, The Weir and Skylight.
+It is currently home to the Almeida's hit production of Charles III.